OntongGhebi/Fullstack-FastAPIandReact/README.md

-# 🧩 Fullstack FastAPI and React Application
+# 🧩 Fullstack Code Challenge Generator Application

 A modern fullstack web application built with **FastAPI** for the backend and **React** with **Vite** for the frontend.
 This project includes authentication, history tracking, challenge modules, and a responsive layout.